kuzzleio/kuzzle-core-plugin-boilerplate/README.md

    * This is metadata to describe your plugin
    */
   "name": "name-of-your-plugin",
-  "version": "2.3.1",

   /**
-  * Define which core version this plugin is designed for.
+   * Define what Kuzzle version this plugin is designed for.
-  * Use semver notation to born Kuzzle version this plugins supports
+   * Use semver notation to limit the range of supported Kuzzle versions.
-  * - if set, and installation requirement is not meet, an error will be thrown and Kuzzle will not start */
-  "kuzzleVersion": "^1.1.x",

-  /**
-   * Define if this plugin supports worker plugins (multi-threaded)
-   * Setting this to true allows users to set "threads" configuration *
-   * /!\ warning: Threaded plugins will not be able to access:
-   *                - authentication strategies
-   *                - pipes events
-   *                - custom controllers
+   * If not set, Kuzzle will complain and consider the plugin has been designed
-   *
+   * for Kuzzle v1.
-   * @type {Boolean}
    */
-  "threadable": true
+  "kuzzleVersion": ">=1.1.0 <2.0.0"
 }
 ```